wpmetabox/docsv2/docs/fields/taxonomy-advanced.md

 --- | --- | ---
 Taxonomies | `taxonomy` | Taxonomy slug(s).
 Can be a string (for single taxonomy) or an array (for multiple taxonomies).
 Required.
 Query args | `query_args` | Query arguments for getting taxonomy terms.
 Uses same arguments as [get_terms()](https://developer.wordpress.org/reference/functions/get_terms/).
 Optional.
 Placeholder | `placeholder` | The placeholder for the select box.
-Default is "Select a {taxonomy label}".
-Applied only when the `field_type` is a select field.
+The default is "Select a {taxonomy label}".
+Applied only when the field type is a select field.
 Add new | `add_new` | Allow users to create a new term when submitting the post (`true` or `false`).
 Remove default meta box | `remove_default` | Remove the default WordPress taxonomy meta box.
 Only works with the classic editor.
 Field type | `field_type` | How the terms are displayed?
 See below.